SyedAmeerBukhari/SyedAmeerBukhari/README.md

 # Hi there, I'm Syed Ameer Hamza!

 Welcome to my GitHub profile!
 I'm passionate about building things with code and exploring new technologies.
-Whether it's web development, data science, or open-source contributions, you'll find a variety of projects here that reflect my journey as a developer.
+Whether it's web development, Artificial Intelligence, or Game Development, you'll find a variety of projects here that reflect my journey as a developer.

 ## What I Do